hengyoush/kyanos/docs/watch.md

 When you execute this command, you’ll see a table like this:
 ![kyanos watch result](/watch-result.jpg)

+> [!TIP]
+> By default, watch collects 100 request-response records.
+You can specify this using the `--max-records` option.

 Each column represents:

 | Column Name       | Description                                                                                                 | Example                               |